-What is the correct way to wear a safety belt?
+What is the correct way to wear a seat belt?

 How do I get others to buckle up?

-When can my child begin using the vehicle safety belt?
+When can my child begin using the vehicle seat belt?

 I don't feel comfortable using just my lap belt.
 Can I install a shoulder belt in my vehicle?